• About Us

 With breathtaking views of the Mopan river valley, El Pilar was the primary administration center for the area during the Maya Classical Period, and it’s one of the largest archaeological sites from that era.

 Only a tiny fraction of the city has been excavated by archaeologists but, thanks to modern geo-mapping technologies, we can now examine the city without ever disturbing the forest above it.
-Several years ago, LIDAR (Light Detection And Ranging), a ground-penetrating radar, surveyed the site and revealed how significant the city was.
+Several years ago, LIDAR (Light Detection and Ranging), a ground-penetrating radar, surveyed the site and revealed how significant the city was.

 The city itself encompasses 125 acres consisting of 25 plazas, 12 pyramids, many elite household compounds, and corbel vaults, the engineering precursor to the stone arch the Maya never developed.